Exr0nProjects/learn_cpp/notes/x-camp-hzxjhs-summer2019/notes_from_class/total.md

     Also remember: Recursion is basically brute force with some optimizations (the exit cases).
 So don't worry about writing a recursive brute force.
     Instead, look for places to optimize exit cases.

-- **Recursion: less arguments?**: Sometimes using globals are better for speed and ease of use
+### Recursion: less arguments?: Sometimes using globals are better for speed and ease of use

     when writting comptetition code, such as this, speed is important.
 Sometimes we can get away with using globals, even if they are bad practice, because it makes the code run faster.
     For example, if in a recursive function you are passing a massive object that requires a copy menuver each time the function is called, then using a global is going to be much faster because it removes